40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Background and Related Work

 Related to the analysis of threats to validity is a literature survey by \citet{Siegmund:2015:Confounding} that compiles a catalog of confounding parameters discussed in program comprehension studies.
 Their survey includes papers from 13 journals and conferences over a period of 10 years and results in 39 confounding parameters.
 In our systematic mapping study, we will use the resulting categories of confounders as a basis to categorize discussed threats to validity in code comprehension studies.
 We will come back to this in more detail in Section~\ref{reported_limitations}.

-In addition to the meta-studies described above, there are several primary studies that address specific aspects of the design of code comprehension studies.
-They either draw attention to difficulties or even provide evidence for consequences of certain design decisions.
+In addition to the secondary studies described above, several primary studies address specific aspects of the design of code comprehension studies and provide evidence for consequences of certain design decisions.
 This started almost 40 years ago with studies on the differences of certain task designs~\cite{Cook:1984:PreliminaryCloze,Hall:1986:Cloze}.
 Over the years, this line of research was extended with studies on the comparability of different comprehension measures~\cite{Yeh:2021:IdentifyingConfusion,Shneiderman:1977:Measuring,Ajami:2018:Syntax,Rajlich:1997:TowardsStandards}, the influence of cognitive biases on subjective and objective code comprehension measures~\cite{Wyrich:2021:Mind,Wyrich:2022:Anchoring}, and the actual influence of suspected confounding variables like intelligence, expertise, or code length~\cite{Wagner:2021:Intelligence,Fix:1993:Mental,Teasley:1994:EffectsExpertise,Borstler:2016:RoleMethodChains}.
 All of these studies finally culminated in the current discussions about capturing psycho-physiological data to better understand program comprehension~\cite{Fakhoury:2018:ObjectiveMeasures,Siegmund:2020:Studying,Vieira:2021:Psychophysio}.
+While these primary studies all contribute to informed decision-making on individual design aspects, our mapping study reviews multiple design characteristics in their entirety and examines interactions between individual aspects.

 In summary, designing code comprehension studies has interested the research community for many decades, and yet a detailed, comprehensive study to capture the actual state of past and current study characteristics is lacking.
 We fill this gap with a systematic mapping study.